 What to Do about Pain after a Root Canal

 There are a couple of ways that a dentist can minimize this post-operative pain.
-One way is to reduce the tooth being treated so that, after the appointment, you won't be able to touch the tooth when you clench together.
-This is a very effective technique.
+One way is to reduce the tooth being treated so that, after the appointment, you won’t be able to touch the tooth when you clench together.
+This is a very effective technique and I would do this routinely after root canal treatments.
 A second way to address it to take an anti-inflammatory medication, such as ibuprofen, usually at the beginning of the appointment.
-The body's inflammatory reaction tends to cause the tooth to swell up a little, making you hit this tooth harder than any other tooth.
+The body’s inflammatory reaction tends to cause the tooth to swell up a little, making you hit this tooth harder than any other tooth.
 This can lead into a vicious cycle of pain, more swelling, and more pain.
-Either of these techniques intercepts that cycle and provides relief.
+So taking an anti-inflammatory medication before the appointment intercepts that cycle.

-If you do experience pain after root canal treatment and you are unable to clench your teeth together because it hurts too much, visit your dentist as soon as possible.
-Simply reducing the tooth so that you don't hit it breaks this pain/inflammation cycle and can produce immediate, seemingly miraculous results.
+If you do experience pain after root canal treatment and you are unable to clench your teeth together without pain, visit your dentist as soon as possible.
+Simply reducing the tooth so that you don’t hit it breaks this pain/inflammation cycle and can produce immediate, seemingly miraculous results.

 Taking antibiotics after a root canal treatment could be necessary.
 If the infection that was inside your tooth has spread at all to the bone around the apex, then antibiotics will help you heal.

 If a tooth that has had endodontic treatment has pain that is aggravated by cold temperatures, this is completely different.
 This type of hurt comes from inside the tooth.
 It indicates that there is still living tissue in your tooth.
 It could be that there is an extra canal in the tooth that wasn’t visible to the dentist.
 Go back to your dentist and have him or her do tests and x-rays to try to determine the source of the problem.